cjtaylor0/captain-toolbox/README.md

 Features
 --------
 The CAPTAIN Toolbox is useful for system identification, signal extraction, interpolation, backcasting, forecasting, data-based mechanistic modelling and control of a wide range of linear and non-linear stochastic systems.
-It consists of three modules: TVPMOD for time variable parameter stochastic models, RIVSID for Transfer Function identification, and TDCONT for multivariable control system design.
+It consists of three modules: TVPMOD for time variable parameter stochastic models, RIVSID for discrete- and continuous-time Transfer Function identification, and TDCONT for multivariable control system design.

 Installation
 ------------